From Rare to Well-Done: Master Your Meat Cooking Skills with a Thermometer

 First off, why exactly do you need a meat thermometer, and can you tell the meat is perfectly cooked just by experience?

 Meat is tricky to cook.
-As said earlier, different types have different specific internal temperature requirements, and different stages of doneness require different temperatures.
-Unless you cut through the meat, or you have the superpower to see through the layers of meat while it’s being cooked, it’s extremely difficult to determine its doneness without using a thermometer.
+As said earlier, different types have different specific internal temperature requirements, and other stages of doneness require different temperatures.
+Unless you cut into the meat or have the superpower to see through its layers while it’s cooking, it’s hard to tell its doneness without a thermometer.

-Of course, color can give some signs, but meat color can be affected by a variety of factors, from the type of meat, the age of the animal, and the type of cooking you do with it.
+Of course, color can give some clues, but meat color can be affected by a variety of factors, including the type of meat, the animal’s age, and the cooking method.
 Moreover, the grill, oven, and the altitude of your location can affect the cooking time.
 This is why even the most experienced chefs in 5-star Michelin restaurants rely on thermometers in their kitchens.
 That’s how invaluable this tool is in cooking.

-By simply inserting the probe tip of the thermometer into your meat (usually into the thickest part), you can be sure that you can reach the desired internal temperature of the meat for your desired level and that you are cooking exactly how you want it.
+By simply inserting the thermometer probe into your meat (usually the thickest part), you can be sure you reach the desired internal temperature for your desired level of doneness and that you are cooking it exactly how you want it.

 From Rare to Well-Done: Temperature Guide